|

 In the Rogue and aWIPS Subscription

-slide-in pane, do the following to enable rogue subscription:
+slide-in pane, complete these steps to enable the rogue subscription:

 Note